Policy Title: Sexual Violence Policy

 As part of the University's commitment to maintaining a working and learning environment free of sexual violence, it shall disseminate this policy broadly to the University community through publications, Web sites, new employee orientation, new student orientation, and other appropriate communication channels.
 The Department of Human Resources and Division of Student Affairs shall make educational materials available to all members of the University community in order to promote compliance with this policy and familiarity with reporting procedures.

-1.The Executive Vice Presidents are responsible for assuring the uniform and consistent application of this policy and for rendering a decision on the findings and recommendations of the hearing panel.
+1.The Executive Vice President is responsible for assuring the uniform and consistent application of this policy and for rendering a decision on the findings and recommendations of the hearing panel.

-2.The Associate Vice President for Human Resources, the University Affirmative Action Officer, and the Vice President for Student Affairs (and the Dean of Students) are responsible for the uniform and consistent application of this policy and for investigating complaints in a timely and confidential manner.
+2.The General Counsel and Chief Human Resources Officer, the University Affirmative Action Officer, and the Vice President for Student Affairs (and the Dean of Students) are responsible for the uniform and consistent application of this policy and for investigating complaints in a timely and confidential manner.

-3.It is the responsibility of members of the Academic and Administrative Leadership and other managers and supervisors to take whatever appropriate action is necessary to prevent sexual violence and to address and report such prohibited conduct when and where it occurs.
+3.It is the responsibility of members of the President's Cabinet and other managers and supervisors to take whatever appropriate action is necessary to prevent sexual violence and to address and report such prohibited conduct when and where it occurs.
 This responsibility involves assuring that employees and students are informed about the policy and their responsibility to contact the appropriate University officials when informed of or observe an incident of sexual violence.

 4.Employees and students are responsible for maintaining a working and learning environment that is free of sexual violence.